 How seriously do we take our pickleball paddle buying experience?
 If you’re reading this, it means you probably have something in common with me.
 It means that you probably take it very seriously.
 And why shouldn’t you?

 Pickleball is a game that requires mostly an abundance of hand-eye coordination.
 It’s a skill game for which high-end equipment can only do so much.
 But it can do something.
 You want that extra edge—the small advantage that the four dollar paddle at your local Walmart probably won ‘t give you.

 Recognizing your need is a great first step, but the problem is that it introduces you to an entirely new world of responsibilities.

-Which is the best pickleball paddle, and how do you know?
+Which is the best pickleball paddle in 2023, and how do you know?
 These are the questions we aim to answer today.
 In the guide that follows we have for you a number of pickleball paddle reviews.

 We’ve also included a robust buying guide that highlights everything you could ever need to know to make this important decision.

 So, read on for everything you need to know about the pickleball paddle.

 TMPR is quickly establishing itself as one of the leading paddle brands in the industry.
 The Oculus XT is one of the most versatile offerings from this family-ran business dedicated to creating the best paddles in the world.

 The TMPR Oculus XT is a well-rounded paddle that balances power and control to perfection.
 Thanks to its semi-large oval shape, it has a much larger sweet spot than most traditional paddles.
 Its high-quality honeycomb polymer core and fiberglass face gives you unmatched feel and control which will particularly benefit your soft game without sacrificing power.

 The Oculus XT is recommended for players of any skill level and will most definitely reduce the amount of uncontrolled edge hits thanks to its large sweet spot.